 Munich is certainly a musical city and Marienplatz, the market square known for housing the new town hall (Rathaus) with its famous musical carillon, known as the Glockenspiel is a worthy highlight of any visit.

-The Glockenspiel is an ornate carillon or set of bells in a tower that are played by a keyboard or an automated device similar to a piano roll.
-In this case, there are 43 bells are connected with 32 life-sized figures.
+The Glockenspiel is an ornate carillon or set of bells in a tower that is played by a keyboard or an automated device similar to a piano roll.
+In this case, there are 43 bells connected with 32 life-sized figures.

-The top level figures depict the marriage of Duke Wilhem V (who also founded the Hofbrauhaus) which is celebrated by jousting life-sized knights on horseback representing Bavaria and Lothringen.
+The top-level figures depict the marriage of Duke Wilhelm V (who also founded the Hofbrauhaus) which is celebrated by jousting life-sized knights on horseback representing Bavaria and Lothringen.
 Of course, the Bavarian knight prevails every time.
-The lower level figures show the Schäfflertanz (the coopers’ or barrel makers dance), once a tradition symbolizing perseverance and loyalty even in the most challenging times.
+The lower level figures show the Schäfflertanz (the coopers’ or barrel makers’ dance), once a tradition symbolizing perseverance and loyalty even in the most challenging times.

 There are plenty of places to dine in the area.
 One popular restaurant is the Donisl just behind the Glockenspiel area.
 If the weather is good, you’ll find plenty of spots outside to take in the scenery and hear music whenever it plays.

 Marianplatz is also a popular place for musicians to perform for crowds.
 You may hear classical music, popular music, jazz or a combination of styles depending on who feels like playing.